-The Army escorted the carriage at the weddings of Prince Charles and Lady Diana Spencer (1981), and Prince William and Kate Middleton (2011).
+The Army escorted the carriage at the weddings of Prince Charles (now King Charles III) and Lady Diana Spencer (1981), and Prince William and Kate Middleton (2011).
 In the past, the Army also took part in the great spectacles of Empire, such as the State Durbars in India.

 When the British ruled India, mass assemblies were held at Coronation Park in Delhi to commemorate the succession of the British monarch as Emperor or Empress of India.
 These events took place in 1877, 1903 and 1911.

 At all three, the monarch, or their representative the Viceroy of India, received homage from the officials of the Raj, and from the Indian ruling princes.
 Thousands of Indian and British soldiers also attended, taking part in parades and military reviews.

-The Queen’s Birthday Parade (Trooping the Colour) is a highlight of the British ceremonial calendar, normally held in London in June each year.
+The Sovereign’s Birthday Parade (also known as Trooping the Colour) is a highlight of the British ceremonial calendar, normally held in London in June each year.

 The parade dates back to the 18th century, when the Colours of a unit were 'trooped' - or carried - down the ranks so that they could be seen and recognised by the soldiers.
 It has marked the sovereign's official birthday since 1748.